charles-typ/mind_ae_gam/README.md

 # Overview

- This is the evaluation repo for MIND against mind.
+ This is the evaluation repo for GAM against mind.

  We made several modifications to the [original GAM repo](https://github.com/ooibc88/gam), including fixing bugs and implementing memory trace applications.